ehvenimunis/notepad-app/README.md

-# notepad-app
+# notepad-clock-app
-I thought it would be fun to make a real app, so I made a working Notepad app.
+I thought it would be fun to make a real app, so I made a working Notepad Clock app.
 I covered Dialogs, Widgets, Drag and Drop Interfaces, Creating / Opening / Saving Files, Menus, Toolbars, Icons, Printing, and much more.

 ### Environment